JimFawkes/secret-loader/roadmap.md

  - [ ] Enable some results parser options for CLI
  - [ ] Add Google Cloud/Azure Loaders
  - [ ] Add parser selection to cli (e.g. construct db connection string from dict)
+ - [ ] Allow to pass default values when retrieving secrets
+ - [ ] Allow to fail silently when retrieving secrets